-Tulane University academic staff members designed the Pre-College residential experience to immerse students in the fields of humanities, STEM, and the arts.
-Various on-campus activities are included in the cost of the residential program.
+Tulane University academic staff members designed the pre-college experience to immerse students in the fields of humanities, STEM, and the arts.

 Several features set the Tulane Pre-College experience apart from other learning opportunities:

-Tulane Pre-College gives high school students the opportunity to take college credit courses taught by Tulane faculty.
-Classes for college credit are selective and geared toward rising 11th through 12th grade students interested in a challenging academic experience.
-Rising sophomores who demonstrate academic maturity are also encouraged to apply.
-Pre-College students typically earn three hours of general education credits and an official Tulane transcript.
+Tulane Pre-College gives high school students the opportunity to take college credit courses taught by Tulane Pre-College instructors.
+Courses for college credit are selective and geared toward rising 11th through 12th grade students interested in a challenging academic experience.
+Pre-college students typically earn three hours of general education credits and an official Tulane transcript.

-Courses in science, engineering, architecture, and humanities are offered each summer and have a workload similar to that of a Tulane freshman course.
-During the session, students can participate in co-curricular activities like lunch-and-learns with guest speakers and tour many of our libraries, labs, studios, and facilities, including the Tulane Makerspace.
+Courses in science, engineering, and architecture are offered each summer and have a workload similar to that of a Tulane freshman course.
+During the session, students can participate in co-curricular activities like lectures by guest speakers and info sessions our libraries, labs, studios, and facilities, including the Tulane Makerspace.

-Pre-college enrichment classes can be particularly beneficial for young students who are eager to expand their academic horizons.
-This program allows rising 6th through 12th grade students the experience of living and studying on a college campus while exploring academic subjects without the pressure of exams and grades.
+Pre-college enrichment classes can be particularly beneficial for students who are eager to expand their academic horizons.
+This program allows rising 9th through 12th grade students to explore academic subjects without the pressure of exams and grades.

-The courses for high school students facilitate their transition from high school to college by exposing them to a higher level of learning.
-High school STEM enrichment courses allow students to enhance skills in specific STEM fields including neuroscience, sports medicine, biometrics, and coastal preservation.
+The courses facilitate students transition from high school to college by exposing them to a higher level of learning.
+High school STEM enrichment courses allow students to enhance skills in specific STEM fields including neuroscience, sports analytics, biometrics, and coastal preservation.
 Pre-college humanities courses help students gain in-demand skills in creative problem solving, communication, and research.